Communication is key in every aspect of life.

 Throughout their enlightening conversation, the pair discuss the difference between living a story and authentically relaying a story.

-Canedy argues that to engage people in enriching conversions and promote policy change, power needs to be given to marginalized voices.
+Canedy argues that power must be given to marginalized voices to engage people in enriching conversions and promote policy change.

 Feelings First: How Emotion Shapes Our Communication, Decisions, And Experiences

-It is estimated that around 90% of our decisions are shaped by our emotions.
+It is estimated that our emotions shape around 90% of our decisions.

 But, what does this mean for our conversations?
-To find out, you can listen to this episode of Think Fast Talk Smart.
+You can listen to this episode of Think Fast Talk Smart to find out.

-Abrahams is joined by Baba Shiv to discuss Shiv’s research on how emotions play a role in decision-making.
+Baba Shiv joins Abrahams to discuss Shiv’s research on how emotions play a role in decision-making.

-It has become very clear over the past few years that everyone needs to educate themselves on racism and how it is intertwined with all other facets of life.
+Over the past few years, it has become clear that everyone needs to educate themselves on racism and how it is intertwined with all other facets of life.

 This episode of Think Fast Talk Smart focuses on racism and the roots of economic inequity.

-In this discussion, Mehrsa Baradaran, a professor of law at the University of California, touches on the way in which white supremacy has negatively impacted Black communities by preventing them from building wealth.
+In this discussion, Mehrsa Baradaran, a law professor at the University of California, touches on how white supremacy has negatively impacted Black communities by preventing them from building wealth.

 Words Matter: How To Make Your Communication Inclusive